 Let’s hope it’s predominantly pink 😊 but let’s face it, we all have the occasional ‘red’ day….

 If graphing is your thing, you can make some awesome looking graphs to track your mood, sleep, diet, self-care and medication.
+There are also lots of apps available such as Daylio or Moods.
 The trick is to get creative!
 Check this out for ideas: